ALMA Band 2 line survey of a $z = 3.44$ clumpy strongly-lensed submillimetre galaxy: Observations, Data Reduction, and Fluxes

-The Band~2 dust continuum map of \spt is produced by averaging all line-free channels, and reveals a geometry consistent with the known lensing geometry of the system \citep{Spilker2016}.
+The Band~2 dust continuum map of SPT0027-50 is produced by averaging all line-free channels, and reveals a geometry consistent with the known lensing geometry of the system \citep{Spilker2016}.
 The integrated continuum flux density is $S_{\rm Band\ 2} = 147 \pm 23$\,$\mu$Jy, corresponding to an observed average frequency of 93.935\,GHz.
-Figure~\ref{fig:continuum} shows the continuum map of \spt\ in both Band~2 as well as the higher-resolution Band~7.
-The background image is from publicly-available HST imaging previously reported in \cite{Spilker2016}.
+Figure~\ref{fig:continuum} shows the continuum map of SPT0027-50 in both Band~2 as well as the higher-resolution Band~7. { The background image is from publicly-available \textit{Hubble Space Telescope} imaging (PID: 12659, PI: J. Vieira) previously reported in \cite{Spilker2016}.
+These observations target the observed-frame $\sim 1.6$~$\mu$m emission using the F160W filter of the WideField Camera 3 on the \textit{HST}. }

 Line fluxes are extracted using the procedure detailed in \cite{Bakx2024ANGELS} and \cite{Bakx2026} and are provided in Table~\ref{tab:lines}.
 I show the continuum-subtracted lines in Figure~\ref{fig:linespectra}.
 In short, an aperture is created that best matches the expected emission based on ancillary data.
 I use the ALMA Band~2 continuum image as a starting aperture for the line extraction, which is then smoothed to the resolution of the data cube.
 Using the average beam of the data cube, the aperture is widened by up to five beams if the signal-to-noise ratio permitted\footnote{Indicated by $N_{\rm beam}$ in Figure~\ref{fig:linespectra}; the extent of subsequent smoothing is decided on a per-source basis, ensuring no significant flux is missed but also minimizing the additional noise that comes from an aperture that is too large.} to ensure extended flux is also included in the flux measurement.
 The total measurement of the velocity-integrated line flux includes the errors in velocity and peak flux, and therefore its uncertainties do not reflect the significance of the line detection, which is always in excess of $4 \sigma$ in the moment-0 map.